 Soul Jazz emerged in the late 1950s as the logical conclusion of Post-Bop.
 It gained popularity through the 1960s and 1970s and blended elements of jazz, blues, gospel, and R&B. This genre is characterized by its funky grooves, catchy melodies, and an emphasis on groove and feel over complex improvisation.

-Jazz Fusion, which emerged in the late 1960s and flourished in the 1970s and 1980s, represented a hybrid of jazz with rock, funk, and other musical styles.
+Jazz Fusion, which emerged in the late 1960s and flourished in the 1970s and 1980s, represented a jazz hybrid infused with rock, funk, and other musical styles.
 This genre emerged after the digital revolution came to music.
 Jazz-rock bands like Steely Dan used jazz harmonies (and often utilized jazz musicians).

 Fusion bands often used electric instruments, in contrast to the traditional acoustic instruments in jazz, and incorporated extended improvisations, complex time signatures, and a focus on virtuosity and technical proficiency.